leotrs/erdos/content/graphs/directed.md

 The input is a file in which the first line contains two integers, `n` and `m`, defining the number of nodes and edges, respectively.
-The next `m` lines each contain two integers, `u` and `v`, reprsenting two nodes that are joined by a directed edge, going from `u` to `v`.
+The next `m` lines each contain two integers, `u` and `v`, representing two nodes that are joined by a directed edge, going from `u` to `v`.

 ### Output